linusjuni/spinal-fairness/docs/fairness/dpd-dir-redefinition.md

 - **Near-degenerate threshold**: at 0.8 with Dice ~0.89, success rates are near 1.0, so DIR sits near 1.0 and its bootstrap CI / permutation p-value can be unstable (few "failures").
 Read `sensitivity_*.csv`, don't trust a single cutoff.
+  **Extreme case — the silver ruler is fully saturated** (Dice ~0.97 → zero failures → DIR ≡ 1.0); its `.err` is full of scipy `DegenerateDataWarning` (BCa CI uncomputable).
+That's expected, not a regression — see the 2026-06-09 update.
+- **Corrupt reused eval CSV (cost us a whole run)**: `ensure_eval` reuses `outputs/eval_*.csv` if the file exists.
+A job killed mid-write leaves a truncated CSV that `analyze` then chokes on every rerun.
+The fix that worked:
+  `rm -f outputs/eval_ruler_silver.csv` before resubmitting to force a fresh evaluate.
+If a stage fails mysteriously, suspect the cached CSV first.
+- **Capture tracebacks**: the job now sets `PYTHONUNBUFFERED=1` and runs `uv run python -u -m …`.
+The first failed rerun lost its traceback entirely (empty `.err`) because output was buffered when the process died — don't revert this.
 - **Biased-ruler labels must be `gold` and `silver`**: `analyze` only computes the DIR-widening (the headline) when both literal labels are present.
 Do not rename the silver ruler to `generated_silver`.